01 HOBART & TASMANIA

 Hazardous tree removal

-Before: Storm dropped limb cleared after a Derwent westerly, Hobart TYPICAL BEFORE
+Before: Storm dropped limb cleared after a Derwent westerly, Hobart BEFORE

-After: Storm dropped limb cleared after a Derwent westerly, Hobart TYPICAL AFTER
+After: Storm dropped limb cleared after a Derwent westerly, Hobart AFTER

 Storm dropped limb cleared after a Derwent westerly